vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## Tanzu Kubernetes Clusters Networking

-A Tanzu Kubernetes cluster provisioned by the Tanzu Kubernetes Grid supports two Container Network Interface (CNI) options:
+A Tanzu Kubernetes cluster provisioned by the Tanzu Kubernetes Grid supports the following Container Network Interface (CNI) options:

 - [Antrea](https://antrea.io/)
 - [Calico](https://www.tigera.io/project-calico/)

-Both CNIs are open-source software that provides networking for cluster pods, services, and ingress.
+The CNI options are open-source software that provide networking for cluster pods, services, and ingress.

 When you deploy a Tanzu Kubernetes cluster using the default configuration of Tanzu CLI, Antrea CNI is automatically enabled in the cluster.